redoio/resentencing_data_initiative/README.md

 # Introduction

-A data tool for the Three Strikes Project at the Stanford University School of Law that proactively and automatically identifies non-violent offendors in California's prison system who are eligible for Prosecutor Initiated Resentencing (PIR).
+A data science application for the Three Strikes Project at the Stanford University School of Law that proactively and automatically identifies nonviolent offenders in California's prison system who are eligible for Prosecutor Initiated Resentencing (PIR).

 # Background

 The Three Strikes Project is legal clinical seminar where law students represent individuals serving life sentences for non-violent crimes under California’s Three Strikes Law.
 Lawyers assist district attorney’s offices throughout the state who are seeking opportunities to safely and effectively reduce California’s prison population through Prosecutor Initiated Resentencing (PIR).

 But, given that there are over 100,000 people in California's prisons, lawyers need efficient and accurate ways to identify those who are eligible for PIR instead of manually reviewing piles of paperwork.
-Redo.io's open-source eligibility tool helps lawyers to filter their caseload and apply their expertise efficiently.
+Redo.io's open-source eligibility tool helps lawyers filter their caseload and apply their expertise efficiently.
 We are currently under a contract with the Stanford School of Law to develop this application.

 # Our tool